suds-community/suds/README.rst

       effectively just leaving the installed ``setuptools`` package with one defective test module, but fully operational at run-time.

+  * When installing the project into a Window Python 2.5 environment, you no longer need to manually install a compatible ``colorama`` package versions in order to be able to run the project tests.
   * Package meta-data may now contain non-ASCII characters on platforms where that is allowed, namely with all Python versions except Python 3.x prior to 3.2.2.